Will and Estate Planning Attorneys Serving Florida’s Treasure Coast

 Everybody needs a will and an estate plan.
 They are not just for the wealthy.
 Without a will, upon your death your assets will be distributed under the terms of state law, likely in a manner contrary to your desires.

-Moreover, proper estate planning protects your wealth and your family's welfare while you live.
+Proper estate planning protects your wealth and your family’s welfare while you live.
 A personalized and well-drafted estate plan can:

 A complete estate plan also determines who will make important decisions — regarding such vital issues as your medical care and management of your investments on your behalf — if you are temporarily or permanently incapacitated.
-No matter what your level of wealth, these decisions are critical to protecting your and your family's personal welfare.
+No matter what your level of wealth, these decisions are critical to protecting you and your family’s personal welfare.

 Gregory Keane is a Florida Bar Board Certified Tax Lawyer and a Board Certified Wills, Trusts and Estates Lawyer.
 Board Certification is the highest level of evaluation given by the Florida Bar for competency and experience in the areas approved by the Florida Supreme Court.
 This designation signifies that an attorney meets standards of competency and knowledge in certain areas of the law including professionalism and ethics in practice.